Written byRyone Visscher

 Fix 1: Change Finder preferences to show USB flash drives on Mac desktop

 If you can't find the connected USB device on the desktop then you should go to Finder > Preferences > General and make sure the "External disks" option is checked.
-Then you'll see the connected USB flash drive show up on the desktop.
+Then you'll see the connected USB disks show up on the desktop.

 Fix 2: Change Finder preferences to show up USB flash drive in Finder